martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 claim they cannot attend at the newly scheduled time.
 Attendees can opt out of receiving a refund.

-* When a meeting becomes remote, the LLC SHOULD attempt to recover whatever venue-related payments, past or future, it can and rebate this to registered attendees, up to a maximum of their total cost of registration.
+* When a meeting becomes remote, the LLC MUST refund registered attendees the difference between their paid registration fee and the equivalent fee for a remote meeting.
+The LLC SHOULD offer refunds to registered attendees who do not wish to attend a remote meeting.

 * The LLC SHOULD offer refunds to attendees whose nation of residence forbids, or has issued a safety advisory against, visits to the host venue, even if the